jassi-singh/tradeoff/backend/README.md

 ### WebSocket API

-- `GET /ws?playerId={id}`
+- `GET /ws?token={jwt_token}`
   - Upgrades the connection to a WebSocket to receive real-time game updates.
-The `playerId` is used to associate the connection with a player.
+The `token` is a JWT access token used to authenticate and associate the connection with a player.

 ---